-The Manager maintains a register to record all Interested Party Transactions which are entered into by AA REIT and the bases, including any quotations from unrelated parties and independent valuations obtained to support such bases, on which they are entered into.
-Further, the following procedures are adhered to:
+The Manager maintains a register to record all Interested Party Transactions which are entered into by AA REIT and the basis, including any quotations from unrelated parties and independent valuations obtained to support such basis, on which they are entered into.
+Further, the following procedures will be adhered to:

-- transactions (either individually or as part of a series or if aggregated with other transactions involving the same interested party during the same financial year) equal to or exceeding three per cent but below five per cent of the Group’s net tangible assets will be subject to the review and prior approval of the ARCC;
+- transactions (either individually or as part of a series or if aggregated with other transactions involving the same interested party during the same financial year) equal to or exceeding 3.0% but below 5.0% of the Group’s net tangible assets will be subject to the review and prior approval of the ARCC;

 - the ARCC’s approval shall only be given if the transactions are on arm’s length and on normal commercial terms and consistent with similar types of transactions with third parties which are not Interested Parties.

-AA REIT will, in compliance with Rule 905 of the Listing Manual, announce any interested person transactions if such transaction, by itself or when aggregated with other interested person transactions entered into with the same interested person during the same financial year, is three per cent or more of the Group’s latest audited net tangible assets.
+AA REIT will, in compliance with Rule 905 of the Listing Manual, announce any interested person transactions if such transaction, by itself or when aggregated with other interested person transactions entered into with the same interested person during the same financial year, is 3.0% or more of the Group’s latest audited net tangible assets.
 Details of all interested person/interested party transactions (equal to or exceeding S$100,000 each in value) entered into by AA REIT during the financial year are disclosed on page 211 of this Annual Report.

 Fees payable to the Manager